hardillb/multi-tenant-node-red-k8s/README.md

 Once this is done you will need to edit the `deployment/deployment.yml` and `manager/config/settings.js` file to update management container path and the custom-node-red path respectively.

+#### Regstiry Container

+When running on a AMD64 based host everything should be fine, if you want to run on ARM64 then you  will need to rebuild the verdaccio/verdaccio container as they only ship AMD64 versions.
+You will need to modify the `deployment/deployment.yml` to point to the local build on your private container registry.

 ## Deploying